hmatuschek/qdmr/README.md

   * Baofeng/Radioddity RD-5R
   * TYT MD-UV390 / Retevis RT3S

-The limited amount of supported radios is due to the fact, that I only own these two radios to test the software with.
+The limited amount of supported radios is due to the fact, that I only own these radios to test the software with.